Claude AI Models Compared: Opus 4.6, Sonnet & Haiku Guide

 Don't have time to read everything?
 Here's what you need to know:

-Best for: Complex coding, research, analysis
+Best for: Complex coding, agents, research

 Best for: Everyday tasks, coding, writing